lycheeverse/lycheeverse.github.io/rate-limits.md

 #### Exclude Entire Website When Getting Rate-Limited

-If you find a website with a particularly stringent rate-limiting policy, you can exclude it from getting checked altogether.
+Sometimes you encounter a website with a particularly stringent rate-limiting policy and none of the suggestions work.
+In that case you can exclude it from getting checked altogether.
 Example: `--exclude example.com`.

 #### Cache the Results